-Update, May 21: Since this article has been published, Gov. Kate Brown announced the approval for 33 of Oregon’s 36 counties to enter into Phase 1 of her reopening plan.
-Multnomah County has yet to submit the applications required to be considered for reopening but is currently working toward meeting Phase 1 requirements.
+Update, June 3: Since this article has been published, Gov. Kate Brown announced the approval for 35 of Oregon’s 36 counties to enter into Phase 1 of her reopening plan.
+Multnomah County has yet to submit the application required to be considered for reopening but is currently working toward meeting Phase 1 requirements.
 This article has been updated to reflect the counties that have moved into Phase 1, as well as information regarding retail stores that are allowed to reopen.
 Currently, 26 counties have applied to enter into Phase 2.

 We will update this article again when it is announced which counties will move into Phase 2.

 Phase 1 of Gov. Kate Brown's three-phase plan to reopen Oregon began on May 15.
 As many counties are nearing Phase 2, many questions still loom.